Last updated: May 11, 2023

 The Tobacco Act (No. 549/2016) is the primary law on tobacco control and covers many aspects of tobacco control, including a general ban on tobacco advertising, promotion and sponsorship; restrictions on smoking in public places; regulation of the production and sale of tobacco products; and tobacco packaging and labeling measures.
 This law repealed and replaced the previous Tobacco Act (No. 693/1976) (as amended through 2010).

 The 2016 Tobacco Act has been amended several times.
 Act No. 1116/2017 amends sections on reporting and enforcement of violations of provisions on smoke free and smoking areas.
 Act No. 701/2018 provides additional detail on measures related to trade secrets in submission, data storage, and publication of product information disclosed to authorities.
 Act No. 248/2019 amends the Tobacco Act’s provisions on labeling with respect to unique tracing identifier for retail packaging and related issues on security and authenticity.
 It also provides further details on wholesale retail; the right of authorities to access information from manufacturers, importers, and sellers; and disposal of products.
-Act No. 283/2022 prohibits smoking in additional outdoor areas, among other changes.
-Once fully in effect, it will also require plain packaging of tobacco and e-cigarette products and prohibit the sale of stand-alone flavoring products.
+Act No. 283/2022 prohibits smoking in additional outdoor areas, requires plain packaging of tobacco and e-cigarette products, and prohibits the sale of stand-alone flavoring products.

-Additional decrees address retail sale requirements (Decree No. 593/2016 on the Retail Sale of Tobacco Products and Related Products); warning labels on unit packets of tobacco products and on unit packets of electronic cigarettes and refill containers (Decree No. 591/2016 on the Warning Labels on Unit Packets of Tobacco Products and Similar Products); measurement and reporting of contents, emissions, and fire safety (Decree No. 592/2016 on Standards and Notifications Concerning Tobacco Products and Similar Products), and decrees on smoking areas (Decree No. 601/2016 on Smoking Areas and Decree No. 1113/2016 Amending the Decree on Smoking Areas).
+Additional decrees address retail sale requirements (Decree No. 593/2016 on the Retail Sale of Tobacco Products and Related Products); warning labels on unit packets of tobacco products and on unit packets of electronic cigarettes and refill containers (Decree No. 591/2016 on the Warning Labels on Unit Packets of Tobacco Products and Similar Products, as amended by Decree No. 296/2022); measurement and reporting of contents, emissions, and fire safety (Decree No. 592/2016 on Standards and Notifications Concerning Tobacco Products and Similar Products), and decrees on smoking areas (Decree No. 601/2016 on Smoking Areas and Decree No. 1113/2016 Amending the Decree on Smoking Areas).

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts reviewed our analysis.